fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 There are many UI frameworks that have React-friendly versions, where the framework's "components" have been transformed into React components.
 There are a few different React versions of Bootstrap like [reactstrap](http://reactstrap.github.io/) and [react-bootstrap](https://react-bootstrap.github.io/).

-Next we will take a closer look at two UI frameworks, Bootstrap and [Semantic UI](https://semantic-ui.com/).
+Next we will take a closer look at two UI frameworks, Bootstrap and [MaterialUI](https://material-ui.com/).
 We will use both frameworks to add similar styles to the application we made in the [React-router](/en/part7/react_router) section of the course material.

 ### React Bootstrap